Cway14/Cway14/README.md

 My name is Cam!
 I am a SFU student from Canada, who loves to learn new skills and apply them!
 You can find more of my work at [`camway.ca`](http://camway.ca)

-Here are some ideas to get you started:

-- 🔭 I’m currently working on my profile site at [`camway.ca`](http://camway.ca)
-- 🌱 I’m currently learning lots about PCB design and LoRa communication
-- 💬 Ask me about anything :)
-- ⚡ Fun fact: I love the outdoors!
-If I am not coding, I am probably hiking or skiing ⛷

 ### Some of my Projects:

 #### **Todo List:**